aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartarea/_index.md

 ### getDefaultYRatioToChart() {#getDefaultYRatioToChart--}

+<b>@deprecated.</b> Please use the 'defaultYRatioToChart' property instead.
 Represents y of default position in units of Fraction of the chart area.

 ```javascript
 getDefaultYRatioToChart() : number;